loft-sh/vcluster-plugin-example/README.md

-## Image Pull Secret Sync Plugin
+## vCluster Plugin Example

-This example plugin syncs config maps from the vcluster into the host cluster.
+This example plugin syncs car crds from the vcluster into the host cluster.

 For more information how to develop plugins in vcluster and a complete walk through, please refer to the [official vcluster docs](https://www.vcluster.com/docs/plugins/overview).